dieterich-lab/sprinx/README.md

 ### Why not just pick the best-scoring model?

-This was tried directly: `cmpress` all canonical and armless CMs into one database, `cmscan` every sequence against it, and take the best E-value hit.
-Real runs on Ascaris and Habronattus mt-tRNAs show wrong-isotype models outscoring the correct one.
-For the Ascaris Asn tRNA (mtdbD00031155), the top two cmscan hits by E-value are `armless_trnP_wo_t` (Pro, E=0.00028) and `H.seed25-1` (His, canonical, E=0.00031) - neither is an Asn model, and the true Asn model doesn't place in the top two at all.
+Tried directly: `cmpress` every canonical and armless CM into one database, `cmscan` each sequence, take the best E-value hit.
+On Ascaris and Habronattus mt-tRNAs, wrong-isotype models outscored the correct one; for Ascaris Asn (mtdbD00031155), the top two E-value hits are `armless_trnP_wo_t` (Pro) and `H.seed25-1` (His); the true Asn model doesn't place in the top two at all.

-The reason is structural: an armless model has fewer columns than a full canonical one (no D-arm or T-arm columns to score), so it scores short, degenerate mt-tRNA sequences confidently for reasons that have nothing to do with isotype match - fewer columns means fewer chances for a real sequence to mismatch.
-E-value accounts for database size, not for how much of a tRNA's structure a given model even attempts to score, so it doesn't make a ~40-column armless model and a ~70-column canonical model comparable.
-Picking a model by score or E-value across models built this differently amounts to comparing numbers that were never meant to be compared.
+An armless CM has fewer columns than a canonical one, so it scores short mt-tRNA sequences well for reasons unrelated to isotype match.
+E-value corrects for database size only; it doesn't account for how much structure a model attempts to score, so scores across differently-sized models aren't comparable.

-sprinx instead tries one canonical model at a time and only moves on when that model's alignment doesn't actually anchor the anticodon.
-The full mechanism, including how a missing arm is told apart from a misaligned one, is in the module docstring at the top of [src/sprinx/mito.py](src/sprinx/mito.py); read it before touching the arm-loss logic.
+sprinx instead tries one canonical model at a time and moves on only when the alignment fails to anchor the anticodon; see the module docstring at the top of [src/sprinx/mito.py](src/sprinx/mito.py) for the full mechanism.

 ## Header format